 Archetypes, Myth and the Hero’s Journey

 Founder of analytic psychology, Carl Jung identified archetypes that could be found in places like folklore and dreams.
 These archetypes, or characters, each have their own interests, motivations, and patterns of behaviors.
-He claimed that we all have these various parts within our psyche.
-He believed that through reflection of these parts, we can come to greater self-awareness.
-These are often parts we are reluctant to accept, or are unaware of.
+He claimed that we all have these various parts within our psyche, and he believed that through reflection of these parts, we can come to greater self-awareness.
+We even find among these parts are ones we are reluctant to accept, or are simply unaware of (but of which are still impacting us).

 Others have followed in the same vein.
 Joseph Campbell authored many books about myth and related topics, including the “hero’s journey.”
-He explained that at some point in our lives (or many times), we all go through a story set-up, a conflict, and resolution.
-Through that journey we may gain knowledge, skills and companions, and return to our homes or selves with this new growth.
+He explained that at some point in our lives (or many times), we all go through a story set-up, a conflict, and resolution, and that through this journey we may gain knowledge, skills and companions, and return to our homes or selves with this new growth.
 This may explain why we are drawn to stories, legends, and folklore like the Lord of the Rings, Beowulf, and Bluebeard.
 They are reflections of our own journeys.

 Ethno-clinical psychologist and cantadora, Clarissa Pinkola Estes further highlights how these tales can guide us through challenging times.
 In much of her work, she breaks down the symbolism of different stories and what lessons are being offered.
-According to Estes, stories remind us that our ancestors have walked and survived similar paths for generations and across cultures.
+According to Estes, stories remind us that our ancestors have walked and survived similar paths for generations and across cultures, and that we can do hard things, too.

 Gifts of the Tarot